Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Motivation

 \section{Motivation}

-The phenomenon of Malmquist selection biases in brightness-limited astronomical surveys has been known for nearly a century~\citep{Malmquist1922, Malmquist1925}, and methods for mitigating this bias have remained an active area of research in astronomy, e.g.,~\cite{Tiwari2018, Farr2019}.
+The phenomenon of Malmquist selection biases in brightness-limited astronomical surveys has been known for nearly a century~\citep{Malmquist1922, Malmquist1925}, and methods for mitigating this bias have remained an active area of research in astronomy (e.g.,~\cite{Freudling1995, Loredo2004, Farr2015, ForemanMackey2014, March2018, Connor2019, Mandel2019}).
 Gravitational-wave searches are affected by Malmquist bias as the parameters of the merging binaries determine the luminosity of the source.
-More massive binaries produce larger strain, all else equal, and so they can be observed at greater distances, at least until the mass becomes so large that the signal begins to shift out of the observing band.
-Additionally, binaries with black holes that are spinning aligned to the angular momentum are visible to further distances~\citep{Campanelli2006, Ng2018}.
+More massive binaries produce larger gravitational-wave strain, all else equal, and so they can be observed at greater distances, at least until the mass becomes so large that the signal begins to shift out of the observing band.
+Additionally, binaries with black holes that are spinning along axes aligned with the orbital angular momentum are visible to further distances~\citep{Campanelli2006, Ng2018}.

-Over the past several years, there has been increasing interest in population studies, which seek to measure the distribution of astrophysical parameters such as the mass, spins, and distance of merging compact objects using events observed with Advanced LIGO/Virgo~\citep{aLIGO, AdVirgo}, e.g.,~\cite{O3aPop} and references therein.
+Over the past several years, there has been increasing interest in population studies, which seek to measure the distribution of astrophysical parameters such as the mass, spin, and distance of merging compact objects using events observed with Advanced LIGO/Virgo~\citep{aLIGO, AdVirgo} (see, e.g.,~\cite{O3aPop, Roulet2021, O3bPop} and references therein).
 To perform unbiased inference on the distribution of astrophysical parameters, it is necessary to account for selection biases when performing population inference, see, e.g.,~\cite{Loredo2004, Farr2015,Mandel2019,Thrane2019,Vitale2020}.
-The standard method employed in gravitational-wave searches requires computing the total observed spacetime volume for the population model.
-Evaluating the observed volume for different population parameters involves integrating the observable volume as a function of all binary parameters and time over the whole observing time.
+The standard method employed in gravitational-wave searches requires computing the total sensitivity of search pipelines for a given population model.
+Evaluating the sensitivity for different population parameters involves integrating the time-dependent sensitivity to all binary parameters over the whole observing time.